aolayeye/Stock_Data_Analysis_With_VBA/README.md

 # stock-analysis
 # Overview of Project
-The green stocks analysis is about investigation whether an investment in DAQO New Energy corporation stocks will be a good investment.
-The analysis looks at DQ's stock for the year 2017 and 2018.
-As a way to provide further insights into how DQ compares with other stocks, and determine whether an investment in any other stock will be worth it; this stock analysis expands to all stocks for 2017 and 2018. the analysis quickly expands to include all stocks for 2017 and 2018.
+The green stocks analysis project is about investigating whether the DAQO New Energy corporation stock will be a good investment.
+The analysis looks at DQ's stock for the years 2017 and 2018.
+As a way to provide further insights into how DQ compares with other stocks, and determine whether an investment in any other stock will be worth it; this stock analysis expands to all stocks for 2017 and 2018.
-The solution provided at the end of the analysis has been implemented in way that allows scaling, meaning: if we decide to analyze the more rows of stock and or more years, we would be able to do so with the click of a button.
+The solution provided at the end of the analysis has been implemented in way that allows scaling, meaning: if we decide to analyze the more rows of stocks for different years, we would be able to do so with the click of a button.
 Using code to automate tasks decreases the chance of errors and reduces the time needed to run analyses, especially if they need to be done repeatedly.
 This analysis will help inform the decision of which green energy stock to invest in.
-The goal is to use a data driven approach to decision making. we would use code to automate analysis so we can reuse the same code for any stock for any number of years. we would be able to answer the following questions:
+The goal is to use a data driven approach to decision making.
+We would use code to automate analysis so we can reuse the same code for any stock for any number of years. we would be able to answer the following questions:
 1. Is DQ stocks worth investing in?
 2. Are there other stocks as good as or better than DQ?
 3. If Yes, can we diversify our investment portfolio